Shivraj Singh Chouhan: Chief Minister of Madhya Pradesh

 As the state BJP President, Chouhan was chosen to become the Chief Minister of Madhya Pradesh on 30 November 2005.
 He contested a by-election from Budhni assembly constituency the following year, winning his old seat by a margin of over 36,000 votes.

 In 2008, Chouhan retained his Budhni seat by over 41,000 votes, and with it, led the BJP to a second consecutive victory in the state.
 On 12 December 2008, he was sworn in for his second term.

-On 8 December 2013, Chouhan won Legislative Assembly elections from Budhni by the margin of 84805 from a candidate of Congress.
+On 8 December 2013, Chouhan won Legislative Assembly elections from Budhni by the margin of 84,805 from a candidate of BJP.
 He was also elected as Chief Minister of MP for a third term.

 On 12 December 2018, after failing to gain a majority in the 2018 Madhya Pradesh assembly election, Chouhan resigned as Chief Minister.
 He once again took oath as the Chief Minister of Madhya Pradesh on 23 March 2020 after 22 Congress MLA's resigned along with Jyotiraditya Scindia resulting in the collapse of the Kamal Nath government.
+As of December 2023, Chouhan is the longest-serving chief minister from the Bharatiya Janata Party.